baskuit/pinyon/src/types/readme.md

 * Real
 * Probability

 The `Real` type has the same purpose of `double` or `float`.
-It is the type that is used in the floating point arithmetic of the various bandit algorithms, e.g. softmaxing, UCB scores, etc.
+It is the type that is used in the floating point arithmetic of the various bandit algorithms, e.g. soft-maxing, UCB scores, etc.

 The `Probability` type simply represents the probability of a transition occurring.
 This quantity is stored in each state as `PerfectInfoState::prob`.